Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

+We use the curly-bracket notation $\{t\}$ to indicate that $\tilde{x}_i\{t\}$ depends on entity $i$'s entire opinion trajectory $\{x_i(t')\}_{t'\le t}$.
 In comparison to the memoryless model \eqref{eq: exp-xi} that is induced by the exponential WTD, the memory-dependent model \eqref{eq: memory-matrix} includes an exponential time-relaxation kernel $\mathcal{K}_i(t)=\frac{\lambda_i}{2}\left(1-e^{-2\lambda_it}\right)$, which approaches the constant $\lambda_i/2$ as $t \rightarrow \infty$.
 The model \eqref{eq: memory-matrix} also includes a damping term that drives the opinion of each entity to its historical mean; this promotes self-consistency of each entity's opinion.

-We study the dynamics of the non-Markovian opinion model \eqref{eq: memory-matrix} numerically in Section \ref{sec: numerics}.
-We are not aware of any existing opinion-dynamics models that have the same form as Equation \eqref{eq: memory-matrix}.
+If we define the integral term in Equation \eqref{eq: gamma-model} as an auxiliary variable $y_i$, we obtain the Markovian system